 When you see “psi,” that means “pounds per square inch” in terms of water pressure.
 A higher psi value indicates more pressure to clean off surfaces.
 The abbreviation GPM means gallons per minute, which talks about how much water flows through the system in one minute.
 These are maximum values.
 A tip is the very end of the wand that distributes water at a certain angle.
 A zero-degree tip has a very narrow water stream, while a 40-degree tip jets out a lighter stream of water over a wider swath.

 Do your research before buying a Briggs and Stratton pressure washer.
 These are expensive machines, and you want to get one that fits your investment.
 Watch videos to see how they work and how easy they are to use.

 After you hook up the power cord or fill up the gas tank, screw in the hose and unwind the pressure hose, a pressure washer fairly simple to operate.
 Most models have a trigger that activates the spray.
 When you let go of the trigger, the spray turns off while the motor still runs.
 Follow all safety precautions as outlined in the user’s manual.
 Be careful around electricity and gasoline as both present safety hazards.
 Gasoline is flammable while electricity can cause sparks around water.

 Out of these 10 pressure washers, the Briggs and Stratton 20593 appears to be the best in this bunch.
-It’s not quite a top of the line model, but it is sturdy enough to get the job done.
+It's not quite a top of the line model, but it is sturdy enough to get the job done.
 You want a gasoline pressure washer simply because it works faster.
-Since time is money, you save money over the long run.
+Since time is money, you save money in the long run.
 Gasoline models also have longer warranties.